-Fort Lauderdale Probation Violation Attorney
+Fort Lauderdale Probation Violation Lawyer

 If you find yourself on probation or community control as a result of a criminal case and are alleged to have violated that probation for any reason, you will likely be facing the maximum penalty for the underlying charge all over again.
 In order to protect yourself, you need an experienced Fort Lauderdale probation violation attorney on your side.
 At the Law Offices of Jeffrey S. Grossman, LLC, we provide clients with the legal guidance and advice they need to move forward and have been doing so for over 16 years.

 Depending on the severity of the charge, if you are found to have violated the terms of your probation or community control, you will likely be facing jail or prison time, in addition to a conviction that may result in you being designated as a convicted felon for the rest of your life.
-Additionally, you could be facing a revocation, where the terms of your probation are revoked or you are given an increased term.
+Additionally, you could be facing a revocation, where the terms of your probation are revoked, or you are given an increased term.

 In order for a violation of probation to stand, the presiding judge must find that the accused “willfully and substantially” failed to comply with the terms and conditions of their probationary sentence.